install.packages("tidytext")

 We can try to fit predict the same classes using neural networks using keras.

-First of all we need to point R towards the existing python environment provide on university desktops:
+First of all we need to point R towards the existing python environment provided on university desktops:

 The Keras package has built-in function to do most of the processing for us.